shwezhu/shwezhu.github.io/content/post/database/redis/003-caching.md

 ---
-title: Caching in Go with Redis - Reading Notes
+title: Caching Strategies and What should be Cached
 date: 2023-10-01 17:56:58
 categories:
  - database